Chapter 8:

 "But Haruka got caught cheating last semester!"

 "He still got better grades than you!
-And look at him now - studying engineering at Shibue University while you waste time playing dress-up!"
+And now look.
+Studying engineering at Shibue University while you waste time dressing up!"

 I grabbed my bag, practically sprinting for the volcanic stairs.
 "Gotta go!
 Don't want to be late!"